Add852/GitChatDaily/README.md

    - Vercel will automatically deploy on every push to your main branch

 **Production Checklist:**
-- [ ] Update `NEXTAUTH_URL` to production domain
+- [ ] Update `NEXTAUTH_URL` to production domain (e.g., `https://your-app.vercel.app`)
-- [ ] Update GitHub OAuth callback URL
+- [ ] Update GitHub OAuth callback URL to production domain
-- [ ] Configure environment variables on hosting platform
+- [ ] Configure all environment variables on hosting platform
 - [ ] Set up AI provider (OpenRouter or Gemini recommended for production)
 - [ ] Test authentication flow
 - [ ] Verify GitHub repository creation
+- [ ] Test journal entry creation and sync

-**Note:** For production, OpenRouter or Gemini is recommended over Ollama as they don't require infrastructure setup.
+**Note:** For production, OpenRouter or Gemini is strongly recommended over Ollama as they don't require infrastructure setup.
+Ollama requires a local server which is not suitable for cloud deployments like Vercel.

 ## License